Colusa Casino Resort donates $17K to area food bank

-Colusa Casino Resort and the Colusa Indian Community Council announced on Tuesday that it will be donating $17,400 to the Community Action Agency’s North State Food Bank from guest-donated Cash Out vouchers.
+Colusa Casino Resort and the Colusa Indian Community Council announced last week that it will be donating $17,400 to the Community Action Agency’s North State Food Bank from guest donated Cash Out vouchers.

-According to the release, Colusa Casino Resort began its Cash Out Voucher collection program over a year ago.
+According to the release, Colusa Casino Resort began their donated Cash Out Voucher collection program over a year ago.

 “Since the launch of the program, Colusa Casino Resort has raised $21,000 that has been donated to various non-profit organizations that help people in need,” read the release.